henhalpertt/Image-Classifier-Pytorch/README.md

 Load and preprocess the image dataset<br>
 Train the image classifier on your dataset<br>
 Use the trained classifier to predict image content<br>
-First up is importing the packages needed for thie project:<br>

 ## Directions:

-Use a trained network to predict the class for an input image<br>
+Use a trained network to predict the class for an input image from the command line. <br>

 2 arguments must be entered: <path to the image> and <path to the trained model> <br>